ATS Resume Guide for Graphic Designer: Keywords, Skills & Optimization Tips

 Design mid level ATS Guide

 Graphic Designer roles present a unique ATS challenge: designers create visually compelling work but must submit text-optimized resumes to pass ATS screening.
 The irony is not lost on anyone in the field.
 ATS systems for design roles filter on tool proficiency, design methodology keywords, and portfolio evidence.
 This guide covers how to optimize a design resume for ATS without sacrificing the professional presentation that hiring managers expect.
+For a deep dive into how ATS scoring works across all roles, see our ATS Score Calculation Guide.

 Critical Keywords for Graphic Designer